 A: I’ve never seen a company invest so much in its individual workers.
 Each developer at ECS is encouraged to improve themselves and their skillsets with a generous training budget and bonus structure for achieving certifications.
 Most recently, I’ve completed my Amazon Web Services (AWS) solution architect certification, I am a Certified Ethical Hacker (CEH), and I just passed the Certified Network Defense Architect (CNDA) exam.
 These opportunities have been immense for my career growth and will continue to serve me well into the future.

 Even with its growing size, the company is fairly intimate.
-I’ve had the opportunity to work with ECS leaders like George Wilson and Marshall Thames.
+I’ve had the opportunity to work with ECS leaders like Luis Colon-Castro and Marshall Thames.
 I’ve also been afforded the opportunity to lead my own teams.
 Every day I work to support my developers and make sure they have everything they need to continue the mission: helping the Unites States military solve its biggest logistical challenges.